microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 > **Note**
 >
-> Please note that the Microsoft Azure Information Protection cmdlets do not support PowerShell 7.
-Therefore, unexpected errors may occur because Azure Information Protection cmdlets run in compatibility mode.
+> The Microsoft Azure Information Protection module does not support PowerShell 7.
+Therefore, unexpected errors may occur because Azure Information Protection module run in compatibility mode.

 When you run the 'Unified Labeling Support Tool' in an administrative PowerShell window as a user with local administrative privileges, the following registry keys are cleaned up in addition: